MUTHU0029/accessible-assistant/README.md

  🧑‍🦯 Accessible Assistant

-An AI-powered assistant designed to support blind, deaf, mute, and all users.
+An assistant designed to support blind, deaf, mute, and all users.
 Integrates computer vision, speech technologies, and assistive interfaces to make digital interaction accessible for everyone.

  🚀 Features